0ddjob/UMPK-R_Computer/README.md

 # УМПК-Р (UMPK-R) Computer
-Information about the Soviet Ukrainian computer based on the Soviet homebrew computer called the [РАДИО-86РК](https://github.com/skiselev/radio-86rk) (RADIO-86RK, referred to as the "RK" for the rest of this description).
+Information about the Soviet Ukrainian computer based on the Soviet homebrew computer called the [РАДИО-86РК](https://github.com/skiselev/radio-86rk) (RADIO-86RK).
+I'll refer to it as the "RK" (Radio Computer) for the rest of this description.
 This computer utilised the Soviet equivalent of the Intel 8080A called the КР580ВМ80А.<br>

-There were quite a few industrially produced clones of the RK design so understanding how it works can help with troubleshooting other machines.<br>

 My computer doesn't work so I need to troubleshoot, hence this translation work.
 The Soviets were very good in including schematics & documentation how the computer works.<br>

+There were quite a few industrially produced clones of the RK design so understanding how it works can help with troubleshooting other machines.<br>

 ![Image of my УМПК-Р 32](UMPK-R_32.jpg)